screamatthewind/novel/docs/project/VIDEO_GENERATION.md

 Since this is original content:
 - You own the copyright
 - Choose appropriate license (Standard YouTube License or Creative Commons)
-- Add credits for any tools used (Stable Diffusion XL, Coqui TTS, etc.)
+- Add credits for any tools used (Stable Diffusion XL, Resemble AI Chatterbox TTS, etc.)

 ## Example Workflow